decaf-dev/obsidian-dataloom/CONTRIBUTING.md

 ## Diagrams

-State machines, flowcharts, and other development materials can be found can be found in the `development` folder
+State machines and flowcharts can be found can be found in the `diagrams` folder

 ## Getting started